ColonelPanicc/Durhide/README.md

 	+ Use GPS to get location
 	+ Google Play Games (with achievements)
 	+ Longest distances (how long can you survive?)
+	+ Larger number of cameras with different levels